CFPB Takes Action Against TransUnion and Equifax

 Executive Order 161: Ensuring Pay Equity by State Employers

-Executive Order 161 prohibits state entities from asking or mandating an applicant to “provide his or her current compensation, or any prior compensation history,” before offering a conditional offer of employment with compensation.
-Notably, the executive order does not prevent applicants from volunteering information about their compensation histories.
-After offering employment to an applicant, a state entity “may request and verify compensation information.”
-State entities that already have such compensation information are prohibited from relying on it to determine an applicant’s salary (unless doing so is required by law or a collective bargaining agreement).
+Executive Order 161 prohibits state entities from asking or mandating an candidate to “provide his or her current compensation, or any prior compensation history,” before offering a conditional offer of employment with compensation.
+Notably, the executive order does not prevent candidates from volunteering information about their compensation histories.
+After offering employment to an candidate, a state entity “may request and verify compensation information.”
+State entities that already have such compensation information are prohibited from relying on it to determine an candidate’s salary (unless doing so is required by law or a collective bargaining agreement).

 The executive order defines state entities as